wallaby55/BitcoinArmory/docs/pathing.md

 * Table of Contents
 {:toc}

-The Armory stacks uses 3 processes and 3 paths
+The Armory stack uses 3 processes and 3 paths

 ## Your Bitcoin node